Hermiona/Wrangle-OpenStreetMap-Data/Project_report.md

 #### Map Area
 Bishkek, Kyrgyzstan

-This is map of the city where I was born, so it was interesting to me to see what database querying reveals, and liked the opportunity to contribute to its improvement on OpenStreetMap.org.
+This is map of the city where I was born, so it was interesting to me to see what database querying reveals, and I liked the opportunity to contribute to its improvement on OpenStreetMap.org.
 Unfortunately, Bishkek wasn't amongst preselected metro areas, so I used MapZen to make custom extract with boudaries 74.5037007989, 42.7787328152, 74.6717525572, 42.9377928738.
 As extracted area is rectangular, it contains some adjacent to Bishkek areas, so in the following analysis we should keep it in mind.
 The extract was created on 2016 November 15, at 01:48 AM and could be found [here](https://mapzen.com/data/metro-extracts/your-extracts/14f307f3f854).

 ## Problems Encountered in the Map